pingcap/docs-cn/sql-statements/sql-statement-grant-privileges.md

 # `GRANT <privileges>`

 This statement allocates privileges to a pre-existing user in TiDB.
 The privilege system in TiDB follows MySQL, where credentials are assigned based on a database/table pattern.
+Executing this statement requires the `GRANT OPTION` privilege and all privileges you allocate.

 ## Synopsis